hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Live Game Operations/Live Ops for Weekly Events.md

 ## Testing

-So the desired behavior here from the Virtual Good we set up earlier, is that when our 10% off sale is running, the health potion will cost 90 instead of the regular 100.
+So the desired behavior here, from the Virtual Good we set up earlier, is that when our 10% off sale is running, the health potion will cost 90 instead of the regular 100.

 To test this, we've first commented out the code that assigns a Segment so we can show that without the sale running the health potion costs 100.
 We're testing this using the *Test Harness*: